Rash200217/Trendora-Ecommerce/README.md

 ## 🔑 Default Login Credentials
 After setting up the database, you can create these users or use the SQL provided in the setup guide.

-# Admin:-admin,password123
+# Admin:-admin,password123 (Paste this link in the url: http://localhost:8080/api/auth/emergency-admin)
-# User:-user1,password123
+# Create a user account from sign up page

-Note: Use atleast 8 characters for when creating passwords.
+Note: Use atleast 8 characters for when creating passwords(eg: 12345678 ).
 Passwords are encrypted in the database.
 Do not manually insert plain text passwords into SQL.

 ## 🤝 Contributing
 Fork the repository.